 ) PRIMARY INDEX (PK);

-For convenience, we will use the view DBC.AllRights instead of DBC.AccessRights to verify the above statement.
-This view uses object names instead of the object identifiers internally used by Teradata, making it easier for us:
+To verify the statement above, we will utilize the view DBC.AllRights rather than DBC.AccessRights for ease of use.
+This view utilizes object names instead of the object identifiers internally utilized by Teradata, simplifying the process for us.

 SELECT